Hi! I’m Chris.

 But I’m better known as The Helpful Professor.

-I am an online university teacher, digital nomad and here to turn around your grades.
+I am an online university teacher and am here to turn around your grades!

 Why ‘The Helpful Professor’?